- 1. IT unattended remote access and troubleshooting

 - 5. App management for updates, releases, and maintenance

 - 6. Kiosk mode: Lockdown manned devices in the field

 - 8. End user support for customers and employees

-Many industries are gradually switching to mobile work force, experiencing a rapid transformation to remotely accessing work on Android and other mobile devices.
+Many industries are gradually switching to mobile workforce, experiencing a rapid transformation to remotely accessing work on mobile devices.
 This reinforces the important need for businesses to boost IT support services infrastructure now more than ever.
-Mobile device management software is an essential technology solution for managing and securing the data and applications that are used on your company’s remote devices.
+Mobile device management software is an essential technology for managing and securing the data and applications that are used on your company’s remote devices.
 It also operates as the main interface to remotely control enrolled company- and employee-owned devices.
 Depending on your company’s mobile operation system, MDM software for Android and iOS are both available in the market.

 1. IT unattended remote access and troubleshooting

 App crashes, malfunctioning devices, and failed installations are just some of the wide range of technical issues that IT administrators have to manage.
 Traditional IT troubleshooting methods such as onsite visits, emails, and phone calls are too costly and time-consuming for the service provider and the employee or customer.

 IT admins can resolve issues quickly and efficiently for non-technical users or those out in the field using the unrestricted remote control feature built wtihin a MDM software.
 Any IT support and services can be administered in real-time and from the comfort of the admin’s office.

 2. Bulk and two-way file transfer for multiple devices